Erdiko/authorize/README.md

 Customization
 -------------

+This package provides you with a framework to create custom validation.
+There are two different methods to create custom
+validation:
+- Custom Voters

+Implement `Symfony\Component\Security\Core\Authorization\Voter\VoterInterface`
-This package allows you to add custom validation.
-There are two different ways to do that, you can either create your own (or third party) voter classes just implementing `Symfony\Component\Security\Core\Authorization\Voter\VoterInterface` interface, and pass them in an array as second argument of `Authorizer` constructor.
+interface, and pass them in an array as second argument of `Authorizer` constructor.

+- Custom Validator

-Or, you can create just a `Validator` class that implements `erdiko\authorize ValidatorInterface` interface.
+Or you can create a `Validator` class that implements `erdiko\authorize ValidatorInterface` interface.
-Then you will have to register all validators in `/app/config/default/authorize.json`, and voila, all the custom validation logic you've created is already available for authorizer.
+Then you will have to register all validators in `/app/config/default/authorize.json`, and voila, all the custom validation logic you've created is already available to the authorizer.

 authorize.json
 ```json